garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 .. image:: about.png
 	:align: center

 If you do not see information like that, it is likely that your catalog uses a GeoServer version that doesn't support that operation.
-In this case, it will not support the other operations that cause problems, so you will probably find some issues when working with the catalog through the plugin.
+In this case, it will not support those other operations that cause problems, so you will probably find some issues when working with the catalog through the plugin.

-If the GeoServer instance has the importer community module installed, it can be used to upload data, but it is not required, and full functionality is available without it.

-In the case of GeoGit, the Suite plugin supports repositories that use GeoGit 1.0 (¿¿¿???)

 Another important limitation is due to the different versions of the SLD standard that QGIS and GeoServer support.
 To increase compatibility between them, specific routines have been added to the plugin code.
 However, in some cases, a style defined in QGIS might not be compatible with the elements supported by GeoServer, and publishing a layer will be done without publishing the corresponding style, but using a default one instead.

+This problem exist even when using the Suite GeoServer, but older versions of GeoServer might show more incompatibilities and not validate a large part of the SLD produced by plugin.

 Usage
 ******